SumoLogic/sumologic-documentation/docs/manage/partitions-and-data-tiers/about-partitions.md

 ## Limitations

-* To create and manage partitions, you must be an Admin or you must have the Manage Partitions [role capability] (../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities").
+* To create and manage partitions, you must be an Admin or you must have the Manage Partitions [role capability](../users-and-roles/roles/role-capabilities.md).
 * There is a limit of 50 partitions per account.
 * You can make the following edits to an existing partition: